Herbal Tea for Anxiety

 Rose tea is a good option if you have trouble with sleep and also feel anxious.

-Lavender is a popular herb for reducing anxiety and stress, and lavender tea is no exception.
+Lavender (Lavandula officinalis) is a popular herb for reducing anxiety and stress, and lavender tea is no exception.

 One study showed that the scent of lavender increased REM sleep and slow-wave sleep.